 Despite this, there are still thousands of children in America who go without any toys at all.
 In 2018, 16.2% of all children (11.9 million kids) were impoverished—that’s almost 1 in every 6 children.
 While some children have an innumerable amount of toys, other children have none.

 In addition to this, climate change is another growing threat.
 One that is perpetuated by the mass production of waste.
-Millions of toys are designed and assembled every year with an intent of bringing fun to a child.
-However, a child's interest wanes quickly, and these discarded toys are are thrown out, making their way to a landfill.
+Millions of toys are designed and assembled every year with an intent of bringing joy to a child.
+However, a child's interest wanes quickly, and these discarded toys are thrown out, making their way to a landfill.

 The Toy Project helps combat both of these problems by creating a center for donation and redistribution; children in need gain access to toys while families gain a place to donate their children's toys after they have lost interest in them.